OpenNebula/docs/source/legacy_components/vcenter_driver/vcenter_driver.rst

     #-------------------------------------------------------------------------------

-IMPORTED_VMS_ACTIONS define which operatons are allowed to be executed on imported VMs (Wild VMs).
+IMPORTED_VMS_ACTIONS define which operations are allowed to be executed on imported VMs (Wild VMs).

 As a virtualization driver, the vCenter driver accepts a series of parameters that control its execution.
 The parameters allowed are: